Technigo/project-guess-who/README.md

 # Project Name

-This is a project for the week 2 of the Technigo Bootcamp - The simple game Guess who, made with Java Script.
+This is a project for the week 2 of the Technigo Bootcamp.
+The digital version of the classic board game Guess Who.

 ## The problem
+The main challenge was to understand creating objects and arrays using Java Script.

 I played around with HTML and CSS to make my project more unique.

 I swapped the font.
-I download a new font from Google fonts page.
-The news, selected font is called 'Handlee'.
+I download a new font from  <a href="https://fonts.google.com/specimen/Handlee">Google fonts </a>.
+The new selected font is called 'Handlee'.

-Color palette was also changed.
+Colour palette was also changed.
-The website <a href="https://coolors.co/palettes/popular/3%20colors">Coolors </a> helped me to select the right 3 Color Palette.
+The website <a href="https://coolors.co/palettes/popular/3%20colors">Coolors </a> helped me to select the right 3 Colour Palette.

 I used marquee tag which enables a scrolling text area that moves across the page - it was used for a footer and credits information.